Mazatech/amanithvg-website/index.md

 	<div id="rightsection">
 		<span class="titlesection">Source Code</span>
-		<p>In order to satisfy all the needs to have total control over the software, the complete AmanithVG source code is always available as a licensing option.</p>
+		<p>In order to satisfy all the needs to have total control over the software, the complete AmanithVG SRE (software rendering) and GLE (OpenGL|ES aided rendering) engines source code is always available as a licensing option.</p>
 	</div>
 </div>